01 of 16

 Most people think "small bathroom," and they think cramped shower stalls, dim lighting, and vanities stuffed to the gills.
 And while a small bathroom may mean making a few sacrifices on space, it can also be welcoming and comfortable.
-Plus, the major pros of a small bathroom?
-With less square footage to deal with, it's cheaper to renovate, faster to clean and easier to decorate.
+Plus, consider the major pros of a small bathroom.
+With less square footage to deal with, it's cheaper to renovate, faster to clean, and easier to decorate.

 If you're considering renovating your small bathroom, there are many ways to create the illusion of more space while maximizing what you have.
-From cozy shelving nooks, like the one seen in this space from katiemonkhouseinteriors, to strategically placed clawfoot tubs, we've rounded up the best designs for a small bathroom.Continue to 2 of 16 below.
+From cozy shelving nooks, such as the one seen in this space from katiemonkhouseinteriors, to strategically placed clawfoot tubs, find out some of the best designs for a small bathroom.Continue to 2 of 16 below.

 02 of 16

 One of the best aspects of modern, contemporary design is the seamless, clean lines that create an open and airy feel.
-This updated bathroom from OneKindesign feels much bigger than it actually is, in part because the eye is drawn to the crisp, straight lines of the vanity, which elongate the room and almost seem to push the walls out.
-Neutral colors like white and unpainted wood are also great choices for small bathrooms.Continue to 3 of 16 below.
+This updated bathroom from OneKindesign feels much bigger than it actually is, in part because the eye is drawn to the crisp, straight lines of the vanity, which elongates the room and almost seem to push the walls out.
+Neutral colors such as white and unpainted wood are also great choices for small bathrooms.Continue to 3 of 16 below.

 03 of 16